 Oregon State Ecampus students have the ability to add a minor to their degree program.
 Oregon State offers a diverse selection of minors online.
-For example, combine environmental sciences and a business minor or environmental sciences plus a U.S. history minor to create an even more powerful resume fit for today's job market.
+For example, combine environmental sciences and a business, chemistry, U.S. history, or anthroplogy minor to create an even more powerful resume fit for today's job market.

 A focus on the hard sciences - be ready for math